 No matter what BitTorrent client you decide to choose, you should always use a VPN when downloading.
 Because your IP address is in the clear and available to all seeds and peers… So take a look at the best torrent VPN I reviewed.

 Best torrent client

 The following software will allow you to open .torrent files (for the BitTorrent protocol), turning your PC into a node of the P2P network.
-And if you wonder where to find this kind of files, try on Pirate Bay, for example.
-While connected to the network, you're downloading files from users who already own them.
-That's easy to understand.
-But you're also sharing the files you've downloaded with other users, bit by bit.
+And if you wonder where to find this kind of files, try on Pirate Bay or Kickass Torrents, for example.
+Some of them also have magnetic links available.
+While connected to the network, you’re downloading files from users who already own them.
+That’s easy to understand.
+But you’re also sharing the files you’ve downloaded with other users, bit by bit.
 Indeed, the goal of P2P is to share.
-So that's why there's a ratio indicated on each file or on each session that you launch.
-And your ratio should always stay above 1, meaning that you've uploaded at least as much as you've downloaded.
-It's generally considered good form to share back the equivalent amount of traffic as the original file size… So do it for the community!
+So that’s why there’s a ratio indicated on each file or on each session that you launch.
+And your ratio should always stay above 1, meaning that you’ve uploaded at least as much as you’ve downloaded.
+It’s generally considered good form to share back the equivalent amount of traffic as the original file size… So do it for the community!

 Choosing the best torrent downloader is important, of course.
 But setting it up correctly is importanter (pun intended)!
 If you want to achieve anonymous torrenting, follow the instructions I compiled.
 Bill also know how to set up his torrent program the right way to protect is privacy.
 Bill is really smart.
 BE LIKE BILL!

 Now let’s get back to business.
 Here’s my list of the top BitTorrent clients for Windows, Mac and Linux: